 | Comprehensive Auditing | Every query logged with user identity, timestamp, policy decisions, and results metadata |

-| CLI & SDK | Rich command-line tools (vkit) and programmatic SDK for integration |
+| CLI & SDK | Rich command-line tools (vkit) and Python SDK for integration |

 | Feature | Description |